YachtChat/YachtChat/wiki/docs/04-Troubleshooting/verify-email.md

 If the link has expired, you can simply send a new verification mail after logging in.

-If you're still facing the issue, please contact us by e-mail at [contact@yacht.chat](mailto:contact@yacht.chat).
+If you're still facing the issue, please feel free to contact us by e-mail at [contact@yacht.chat](mailto:contact@yacht.chat).